willhogan11/Adv_OOP_Assignment/README.md

 ---

 # Execution Instructions
 To run this application it is important to note that in order to focus on the required OOP side of this application, i opted to use the hardcoded Jar File ```string-service.jar```, which is available in this repository and will need to be placed in the root of the project directory.
 If this path needs to be altered, go to the below class and add as required.
+You will also need to add this jar file to your project build path with the following prefix ```javac -classpath```, or in eclipse import in the jar file, right click on it and click **Add to Build Path**.

 ```java
 public class JarFileName {